joyrexus/handy/README.md

 ## Projected pieces

-* Recorder - record, view, and save samples.
+- [x] Recorder - record, view, and save samples.

-* Viewer - view saved samples in various formats.
+- [x] Viewer - view saved samples in various formats.

-* Editor - crop saved samples by specifying start and stop points.
+- [ ] Editor - crop saved samples by specifying start and stop points.

-* Gallery - view a collection of saved samples.
+- [ ] Gallery - view a collection of saved samples.

-* Storage - store samples for viewing/editing.
+- [ ] Storage - persist samples for viewing/editing.

 See `record` and `view` for working prototypes of the first two.

+`bin/rec.coffee` provides a simple CLI for streaming Leap samples to disk.